Juninho (footballer, born 1984): Figueirense

 On 23 December 2008, Figueirense announced the signing of the player on a one-year contract.
 His contract with Figueirense was terminated on 19 May 2009, after he played a few games in Campeonato Catarinense.
 He did not play any match in the 2009 Campeonato Brasileiro Série B.

 Return to Domžale

 On 31 August 2009 he returned to Slovenia in a 1 1/2-year deal.
 The deal with Domžale was renewed on 1 December 2010, until 31 May 2013.

 Baku

 At the beginning of the 2011–12 season, after already playing one match with Domžale in the league, Juninho signed with FC Baku.

 Second return to Domžale

 In February 2015, Juninho returned to Domžale, signing a contract till the end of the 2016–17 season.

-Club career statistics

 Personal life

 Juninho is the cousin of fellow footballer Ademar.